superform-xyz/superform-core/README.md

 **Core capabilities for protocols include:**
 - Permissionlessly list your vaults on Superform by adding your ERC4626 vault to the proper 'Form' (a vault adapter within Superform).
-- Create a profile page with embeddable data sources for users to find more information about your protocol
+- Create a profile page with embeddable data sources for users to find more information about your protocol.
-- Manage metadata for yield opportunities
+- Manage metadata for yield opportunities.
-- Users can deposit into your vaults from any chain without the need to deploy your vaults on that chain
+- Users can deposit into your vaults from any chain without the need to deploy your vaults on that chain.

 **Core capabilities for users include:**
-- Deposit or withdraw into any vault using any asset from any chain
+- Deposit or withdraw into any vault using any asset from any chain.
-- Batch desired actions across multiple vaults and multiple chains in a single transaction
+- Batch desired actions across multiple vaults and multiple chains in a single transaction.
-- Automate and manage your yield portfolio from any chain
+- Automate and manage your yield portfolio from any chain.
-- Automatically compound your yield position
+- Automatically compound your yield position.
-- Make cross-chain transactions using multiple AMBs
+- Make cross-chain transactions using multiple AMBs.

 This repository includes all Superform contracts and can be split into two categories: Core and Periphery.

-- `Core` contracts contain logic to move liquidity and data across chains along with maintaining roles in the protocol
+- `Core` contracts contain logic to move liquidity and data across chains along with maintaining roles in the protocol.
-- `Periphery` contracts contain the main touch-points for protocols and users to interface with and include helper contracts to ease 3rd party integrations
+- `Periphery` contracts contain the main touch-points for protocols and users to interface with and include helper contracts to ease 3rd party integrations.

 <img width="1920" alt="Superform__SuperformProtocol--DARK (2)" src="https://github.com/superform-xyz/superform-core/assets/33469661/c3ad93a0-226b-4e14-b7ca-c3a6ac3b156a">